Stillwater, Oklahoma: Government

 The City of Stillwater employs approximately 500 people.
-The city encourages resident participation on the boards and committees, applications are accepted year around.
+The city encourages resident participation on the boards and committees, and applications are accepted year around.
 Commissions and authorities oversee city policies and services.

-Stillwater's 2009 crime rate for serious crimes (UCR Part 1) was 3657 per 100,000 residents compared to the 2009 national crime rate of 3,466 per crimes per 100,000 residents (FBI 2009 Crime in the United States).
+Stillwater's 2009 crime rate for serious crimes (UCR Part 1) was 3,657 per 100,000 residents compared to the 2009 national crime rate of 3,466 per crimes per 100,000 residents (FBI 2009 Crime in the United States).
 In 2009, Stillwater reported: 22 rapes, 15 robberies, 519 assaults, 308 burglaries, and 1,185 larcenies.

 Stillwater is located in districts 33 and 34 of the Oklahoma State House of Representatives and is represented by Republican John Talley in the 33rd district and Democrat Trish Ranson in the 34th district; as of July 2022 In the Oklahoma State Senate, Stillwater is in the 21st district and is represented by Republican Tom Dugger.

 In the United States House of Representatives, Stillwater is represented by Republican Frank Lucas, of the third district in Oklahoma.
 In the U.S. Senate, Stillwater is represented by Republicans James Lankford and Markwayne Mullin.